 Section 1.
 Membership

-The membership of the Association shall be comprised of Extension professionals in each state, Washington D.C./NIFA, USDA, and all territories and former territories.
+The membership of the Association shall be comprised of Extension professionals in each state, Washington D.C., NIFA, USDA, and all territories and former territories.
 Following are the recognized classes of membership:

 Active Members.
 Active Members are currently employed as Extension professionals with responsibilities or strong interests in program and staff development.